-There are over 30,000 Occidental College alumni around the world, and with technology provided by the Office of Alumni Relations, you can reach out to them anytime during and after your undergraduate career.
-To access the online alumni directory, you will go through a one-time authentication process.
-Students are expected to connect with alumni for mentoring and information gathering purposes.
-Remember when you connect with alumni you are representing your institution and should always demonstrate outstanding professional etiquette.
+There are over 30,000 Occidental College alumni around the world, and with technology such as LinkedIn students are able to connect with alumni for mentoring and information gathering purposes.
+Refer to CDC LinkedIn Guidelines to get started, or meet with a CDC staff member during drop-in hours or through a career counseling appointment for personal advice on creating a professional profile.
+Remember that when you connect with alumni you are representing your institution and should always demonstrate outstanding professional etiquette.

-We make it easy for you: The Office of Alumni Relations partners with the CDC to bring OxyGOLD (Graduates Of the Last Decade) alumni to campus for the purpose of career enhancement.
-Check out the CDC calendar to learn of such great programs as Tigers in the Wild, Speed Networking, and other alumni panels and mixers.
+We make it easy for you: The Office of Alumni & Parent Engagement partners with the CDC to bring OxyGOLD (Graduates Of the Last Decade) alumni to campus for the purpose of career enhancement.
+Check out the CDC calendar to learn of such great programs as Speed Networking, Dress for Success, and other alumni panels and mixers.

 Moving to Chicago?
 Interested in finding out what local African American alumni are doing?
 Another way to network with Occidental alumni is to join and become active members of alumni regional and affinity groups.
 These groups provide social and professional networking opportunities around the U.S.